Shanmuk2309/movie-rate-hub/README.md

-# Welcome to your Lovable project
+# Cine Rate App

+This app allow you to rate movies.

 ## Project info